JackGoBrr/VersatilleKnowledgeBase/NOT_DONE_Server_dot_properties.md

 - If you change any port values (Such as `query.port`, you must have the port open in your router / host settings)
 - If `allow-nether` is set to `false`, and there is no world folder for the nether, it will not be generated.
 - You must delete the `world` folder and restart the server for the `level-type` variable to take effect.
-- Certain plugins, such as [JoinFullServer](https://www.spigotmc.org/resources/join-full-server.13949/), can bypass the limit if the player has the given permission node.
+- Certain plugins, such as [JoinFullServer](https://www.spigotmc.org/resources/join-full-server.13949/), can bypass the `max-players` limit if the player has the given permission node.
+- Players can see chunks if they have their render distance higher than the server's, but entites will not be rendered.
+- It is not recommended to disable the `online-mode` feature, unless you have a plugin such as [AuthMe](https://www.spigotmc.org/resources/authmereloaded.6269/) or other means of 2fa installed.

 ### How to edit the server.properties file
 Soon:tm: